 - Available incident energy and working distance, or minimum arc rating of PPE, or arc flash PPE category

 If your labels only say "WARNING: ARC FLASH HAZARD" without incident energy values or PPE category information, your workers don't have what they need to select the right PPE.
+See our NEC 110.16 label requirements guide for what needs to appear on each label.

 Common Mistakes